risingwavelabs/risingwave-operator/README.md

 #### Query

-We use kubernetes `NodePort` service for frontend.
+We use `NodePort` service for the frontend.

 Please get the nodePort of the frontend service as `psql port` and get the `INTERNAL-IP` address of any node as follows: